onionj/pybotnet/README.md

 ```

 ### Commmands:
-*Send this message to your api bot in telegram, using the admin account.*
+*Send this message to your api bot in telegram, using the admin account.* \
-*If you want the command to run only on one system, write the MAC address of that system first `66619484755211 get_info` .*
+*If you want the command to run only on one system, write the MAC address of that system first `66619484755211 get_info`*

 COMMAND | Sample | DO THIS | Minimum version required | Works well on: |
 --------|--------|---------|--------------------------|----------|